Quick Answer

 • Safety information

-Ashley, who runs a gift shop, links QR codes on product packaging to a general care page rather than a specific blog post.
-The page updates as needed without changing the URL.
+A gift shop linking QR codes on product packaging to a general care page rather than a specific blog post can update the page as needed without changing the URL.

 Add Update Paths Inside the Page